abhinandan976/alphaNum/README.md

-## Alphanumeric Character Recognition using Convolutional Neural Network
+## Alphanumeric Character Recognition using CNN
 This project involves the recognition of grayscale images of handwritten characters, numerals, and special characters, each with a resolution of 24x24 pixels.
 The main goal of the project is to classify the images into their respective categories using a Convolutional Neural Network (CNN) model.

 ## Project Overview